tomhrr/dale/doc/all.md

 Expands a form `frm` into `(ref (const frm))`.

+#### `move@`

+Linkage: `extern`
+Parameters:

+  * `frm`

+Expands a form `frm` into `(move (@ frm))`.

 #### `prefer-ref-bindings`

 Linkage: `extern`
 Parameters:

   * `T2`
+  * `S`

-Takes a type as its single argument.
-Expands into a series of `def`
-forms: the first is `prefer-refs`, being a boolean indicating whether this type implements the `PreferRefs` concept; the second is `tpw` (type parameter wrapper), which expands to `refconst` for types preferring references and `identity` otherwise, and the third is `tvw' (type value wrapper), which expands to `@` for types preferring references and `identity` otherwise.
+Takes a type and a suffix as its arguments.
+Expands into a series of `def` forms: the first is `prefer-refs`, being a boolean indicating whether this type implements the `PreferRefs` concept; the second is `tpw` (type parameter wrapper), which should be used for parameters of the specified type (e.g. `((uq tpw) parameter)`), and the third is `tvw` (type value wrapper), which should be used when accessing the value of the relevant parameter.
+There are additionally `tpw-ro` and `tvw-ro`, for when types are used in a read-only fashion.
+The form names described above each take a hyphen and the string of the suffix node, so as to allow disambiguation when multiple calls are required.

+There is an additional overload of this macro, which takes two forms that should evaluate to either `true` or `false`, representing whether copy is disabled for the type and whether the type prefers references, as well as a suffix node.
+It uses those forms to determine the appropriate type parameter and value wrappers, but otherwise operates as per the other version.

 ## <a name="utility"></a> 2.11 utility